BAE’s LROD Cage Armor

 Once that challenge was solved, the next step involved leveraging aluminum’s lower weight in another way.
 LROD attaches to small vehicles using bolt-on methods, instead of requiring welding, or even full-scale cutting and chassis modification as is the case with some cage armors.

-LROD has become standard equipment on the US Army’s MRAP Class III Buffalo explosive ordnance disposal vehicles; over 100 kits have been delivered, and more are on the way for the USMC’s Buffalos.
-Force Protection’s MRAP Class I and II Cougar MRAPs have received them, and so has the MRAP Class I RG-31.
+L-ROD has become standard equipment on the US Army’s MRAP Class III Buffalo explosive ordnance disposal vehicles, and more are on the way for the USMC’s Buffalos.
+Force Protection’s MRAP Class I and II Cougar MRAPs have received them, too, alongside the BAE/General Dynamics RG-31.

-BAE is working on LROD variants for the tracked BAE Hagglunds Bv206/ BvS10 family, BAE’s amphibious AAV7 Amtracs vehicles, BAE’s new RG-33s, and other MRAP-type vehicles as requested.
+BAE is also working on L-ROD variants for the tracked BAE Hagglunds Bv206/ BvS10 family, BAE’s amphibious AAV7 Amtracs vehicles, BAE’s new RG-33s, and other MRAP-type vehicles as requested.

 Nov 16/09: BAE Systems announces a $42 million U.S. Army contract to produce L-ROD bar armor kits for the U.S. Army’s RG-31 and Cougar MRAP vehicles.